TugboatQA/docs/content/building-a-preview/administer-previews/change-preview-states.md

 ---

-When working with Previews, there are a few handy things you can do in the **Actions** menu beyond updating and deleting your Previews.
+When working with Previews, there are a few handy things you can do in the
+{{% ui-text %}}Actions{{% /ui-text %}} menu beyond updating and deleting your Previews.
 You can change the states of your Previews in a few different ways:

 - [Start, Stop](#start-stop)
 - [Lock, Unlock](#lock-unlock)